 Where Is Asbestos Most Often Found?

-Asbestos is more common in homes than you may realize.
-Asbestos can appear in various locations in your home.
+It is more common in homes than you may realize and can appear in various locations in your home.
 The most common areas you should be concerned with; but not limited to, are external siding, pipe wrap, linoleum flooring, and mastic.
-These products containing asbestos remain prevalent in many homes throughout New England.
+These products remain prevalent in many homes throughout New England.

 External Siding – Most; not all, asbestos-containing siding looked like cement board.
 It is about one-quarter inch thick, 10” to 12” tall, and 18” to 24” wide.
 You could paint it, but most homeowners previously choose to leave it in its natural grey color.